 In addition, conditional capital existed to issue up to EUR 2,100 thousand of additional ordinary shares.
-The conditional capital increase could be implemented only to the extent that either the holders of convertible bonds and/or bonds with warrants and/or profit-participation certificates with conversion or subscription rights that were issued by the company prior to April 22, 2014, exercised their conversion or subscription rights, or if the holders that were required to convert convertible bonds and/or bonds with warrants and/or profit-participation certificates with conversion or subscription rights that were issued by the company prior to April 22, 2014, fulfilled their conversion obligation.
+The conditional capital increase could be implemented only to the extent that either the holders of convertible bonds and/or bonds with warrants and/or profit-participation certificates with conversion or subscription rights that were issued by the company prior to April 22, 2014, exercised their conversion or subscription rights, or if the holders that were required to convert convertible bonds and/or bonds with warrants and/or profit-participation certificates with conversion or subscription rights that were issued by the company prior to April 22, 2014, exercised their conversion or subscription rights that were issued by the company prior to April 22, 2014, fulfilled their conversion obligation.
 In order to continue to enable the company to issue such financial instruments, the authorisation was reformulated at the last AGM and extended until May 6, 2019.
 At present, no such securities have been issued.

-The Shareholders' General Meeting on April 14, 2010 authorised the company's Managing Board until April 13, 2015, to acquire treasury shares equivalent to up to 10 % of the then current share capital.
+The Shareholders' General Meeting on April 14, 2010 authorised the company's Managing Board until April 13, 2015, to acquire treasury shares equivalent to up to 10% of the then current share capital.
 This purchase could also occur through deploying equity derivatives.
 In addition, the resolution included the further conditions for the purchase and sale of treasury shares.
 A total of 10,000 treasury shares were issued in the 2016 fiscal year as part of an acquisition.
-The company held 49,477 treasury shares on December 31, 2016, equivalent to 1.18 % of the share capital.
-The treasury shares can be utilised for all of the purposes stated in the authorisation resolution
+The company held 49,477 treasury shares on December 31, 2016, equivalent to 1.18% of the share capital.
+The treasury shares can be utilised for all of the purposes stated in the authorisation resolution.